spryker/spryker-docs/docs/about/all/support/using-the-support-portal.md

     link: docs/scos/user/intro-to-spryker/support/how-to-get-the-most-out-of-spryker-support.html
 ---

-## Overview

-This document describes how to use the support portal to create and manage your cases
+This document describes how to use the support portal to create and manage your cases.

 ## Prerequisites